Matthimatiker/MolComponents/README.md

 ### Validation of form element dependencies ###

+It is often necessary to validate relations between different form values:
+The password verification value must be equal to the original password, an end date must be greater than the start date, and so on.

+MolComponents offers a mechanism that simplifies the validation of relations.
+Additionally, it provides some often needed relation validators.

 ### Simplified url generation ###

 The view helper ``Mol_View_Helper_To`` may be used as an alternative to